 Boost the involvement of your teams

 Teamwork is not always a guarantee of effectiveness.
-Yet there are companies where the team members pull each other towards the top.
-How can you use these experiences to develop teams that are deeply involved and in search of excellence?
+Yet there are companies where teammates pull each other towards the top.
+How can you draw inspiration from these experiences to develop teams that are both committed and in pursuit of excellence?

 For a long time, team motivation was not a major concern for enterprises.
 In a working world structured around a principle of command and control, there were the order givers on one hand, and the subordinates on the other.
 Performance was quite a binary notion: the latter were executing the task handed out to them, or were not.